Triple-Tone Microwave Control for Sensitivity Optimization in Compact Ensemble Nitrogen-Vacancy Magnetometers: Experimental Details

-Spin-state-dependent fluorescence was collected and digitized using a high-speed digitizer (Keysight M3102A).
+Spin-state-dependent fluorescence was collected with an estimated 1\% collection efficiency and digitized using a high-speed digitizer (Keysight M3102A).
 Each sequence alternated between MW-on and MW-off conditions, and the spin signal was obtained from their difference \cite{Misonou_2020} (referred to as the signal difference in all experimental data).
-IQ modulation also enabled direct generation of multi-tone pulses, including the triple-tone excitation used to address all three hyperfine transitions simultaneously, without additional hardware.
+IQ modulation enabled direct generation of multi-tone pulses, including the triple-tone excitation addressing all three hyperfine transitions simultaneously, without additional hardware.
+This combination of integrated optics, microwave control, and engineered diamond enables reproducible ensemble-based NV measurements within a compact footprint.

-Performance was quantified using the two sensitivity metrics: The signal slope ($dC/d\nu$) reflects contrast enhancement and is proportional to sensitivity when preparation and readout times are much longer than the control sequence, as in our experiments (200~µs window vs. µs-scale MW pulses).
-Slope$/\sqrt{T}$ accounts for the sensitivity cost of longer duration pulse sequences, and is relevant when the manipulation time is comparable to the full sequence.
-In practice, only slope is directly applicable to our data; slope$/\sqrt{T}$ is nevertheless evaluated in simulations for broader comparison.
+For our apparatus, the signal slope ($dC/d\nu$) provides the most relevant sensitivity metric, as the preparation and readout times are much longer than the control sequence (200~µs window vs µs-scale MW pulses).
+Nevertheless, we also examine slope$/\sqrt{T}$, which would apply for faster initialization/readout and/or longer pulse sequences, extending the applicability of our investigation to a broader range of possible experiments.